-- Provide feasibility, costs, and implementation schedules of different high-capacity transportation options: light rail, commuter rail, or bus rapid transit. - Improve public understanding of existing transit services, options for connecting Thurston to the North via high-capacity transportation, costs of such investments, and a timeline for developing each of the options. - Inform options to improve I-5 from Mounts Road through Tumwater so that any I-5 improvements can support highcapacity transportation options. - 7 Coordination between future phases of the I-5 Marvin Road to Mounts Road improvements and these intercity and regional - 8 passenger rail projects will be important to maintain through the NEPA, design, and construction phases.
+- o Provide feasibility, costs, and implementation schedules of different high-capacity transportation options: light rail, commuter rail, or bus rapid transit. - o Improve public understanding of existing transit services, options for connecting Thurston to the North via high-capacity transportation, costs of such investments, and a timeline for developing each of the options. - o Inform options to improve I-5 from Mounts Road through Tumwater so that any I-5 improvements can support high-capacity transportation options.

+Coordination between future phases of the I-5 Marvin Road to Mounts Road improvements and these intercity and regional passenger rail projects will be important to maintain through the NEPA, design, and construction phases.

-9 NEPA Recommendation
+NEPA Recommendation

-- 10 Implementation of the preferred alternative would have both adverse and beneficial effects on the environment, as described in Table - 11 8 in Section 6 above.
-Based on the analysis of existing conditions in the project study area and the preferred alternative, as well as - 12 coordination with the resource and permitting agencies and tribes, WSDOT and FHWA have determined that it is unlikely that the - 13 project would have any significant effects that cannot be mitigated.
-A NEPA EA is recommended to fully analyze the effects of the - 14 project, identify mitigation, engage the public, and inform decision makers.
+Implementation of the preferred alternative would have both adverse and beneficial effects on the environment, as described in Table 8 in Chapter 6 above.
+Based on the analysis of existing conditions in the project study area and the preferred alternative, as well as coordination with the resource and permitting agencies and tribes, WSDOT and FHWA have determined that it is unlikely that the project would have any significant effects that cannot be mitigated.
+A NEPA EA is recommended to fully analyze the effects of the project, identify mitigation, engage the public, and inform decision makers.